The Cottage Mill | Your Complete Fresh Milled Flour Resource Library

 Sometimes, dough made with fresh milled flour won’t stretch without tearing.
 This can be due to coarse bran disrupting gluten strands or weaker protein structure.
 Reducing hydration, adding stretch-and-folds, and giving the dough more time to rest (autolyse) can help the gluten develop more effectively.
 Gently sifting out larger bran particles or scaling back whole-grain content slightly can improve extensibility.

 This is very common.
-Fresh milled flour tends to absorb significantly more water than refined flour, and some batches can vary drastically.
+Fresh milled flour tends to absorb significantly more water than refined flour but at a slower rate, and some batches can vary drastically.
 It’s best to start with a lower hydration and gradually add liquid during mixing—many bakers find that higher hydration (75–80%) plus an autolyse period (letting flour absorb water before mixing) gives better texture without becoming unmanageably sticky.